hovigmk/Challenge_3-Password-Generator/README.md

 ## Description

 This website was created for boot camp students who were going through the course.
-It involves HTML, CSS, Git. the objective was to create a password generator that asks the user what type of characters to include in their generated password i.e uppercase, numbers, special characters
+It involves HTML, CSS, Git. the objective was to create a password generator that asks the user what type of characters to include in their generated password i.e uppercase, numbers, special characters.
+Screenshot of the final product: https://github.com/hovigmk/Challenge_3-Password-Generator/issues/1#issue-1430637936 The criteria used in the sample were a password of 8 characters that includes numbers and lowercase characters.

 ## Installation